 The Filberg Heritage Lodge & Park is located in the community of Comox, BC in the Comox Valley on Vancouver Island, Canada.
 The park is spread out over 9 acres and includes incredible trails, beautiful ponds, a pretty creek, traditional totem pole, herb and flower gardens, a great little tea house and a lodge.

 The lodge was originally the home of R.J.
 Filberg and his family.
 They were one of the pioneer families who established themselves in the Comox Valley region, they were involved in the logging and forestry industry from around 1929.
 The family took up permanent residence here in 1939.

-The filberg festival was established to promote all forms arts and crafts and to assist in the sale of these arts and crafts while promoting the artists.
-Each event has a well established artist who sets up in the lodge.
+The filberg festival was established to promote all forms of arts and crafts and to assist in the sale of these arts and crafts while promoting the artists.
+Each event has a well-established artist who sets up in the lodge.
 All artists are juried for the event guaranteeing that the arts and crafts are incredible.
-A small army of 300 volunteers work to make this event unforgettable.
+A small army of 300 volunteers works to make this event unforgettable.